ibm-cloud-docs/vpc-resiliency/concepts.md

 ## Backup and Restore
 {: #backup}

 Backups are used to provide protection from data loss.
-Backup and restore solutions create copies of data and support restoring data from backup copies to enable the recovery of lost or compromised data in the event of an unplanned outage, such as hardware failure, data center failure, data corruption, accidental deletion, or even a cybersecurity breach.
+Backup and restore solutions create copies of data and supports restoring data from backup copies to enable the recovery of lost or compromised data if an unplanned outage occurs.
+For example, hardware failure, data center failure, data corruption, accidental deletion, or even a cybersecurity breach.

 ## Disaster Recovery
 {: #disaster-recovery}

-Disaster Recovery is the ability to protect a system or application from natural or unplanned outages by having a set of policies, tools, and procedures to enable the recovery or continuation of vital technology infrastructure and applications following an event, whatever the cause (e.g. natural disaster or outage caused by hardware failure, data corruption, accidental deletion, cybersecurity breach, etc.)
+Disaster Recovery is the ability to protect a system or application from natural or unplanned outages by having a set of policies, tools, and procedures to enable the recovery or continuation of vital technology infrastructure and applications following an event.
+Examples of events to plan for include a natural disaster or outage that is caused by hardware failure, data corruption, accidental deletion, cybersecurity breach, and so on.

 Disaster Recovery requirements are generally expressed in terms of:

--   Recovery Time Objective (RTO): the targeted duration of time within which a business process shall be restored after a disaster or outage.
+- Recovery Time Objective (RTO): The targeted duration of time within which a business process is restored after a disaster or outage.

--   Recovery Point Objective (RPO): the maximum targeted time period in which data might be lost from an IT service due to a disaster or outage.
+- Recovery Point Objective (RPO): The maximum targeted time period in which data might be lost from an IT service due to a disaster or outage.